 The Owls Head Transportation Museum has one of the finest collections of pioneer-era aircraft and automobiles in the world.
 More than 100 historic aircraft, automobiles, bicycles, carriages, and engines are on permanent display.
 Explore the museum’s outstanding collection, view late 19th-century automobiles, and even ride in a Model T.

 Boothbay Harbor, ME

-Known as the “Boating Capital of New England,” Boothbay Harbor overflows with fishing vessels and pleasure craft in equal numbers.
-Walk along Boothbay Harbor’s flower-lined streets, dotted with art galleries, antique stores and specialty shops.
+Known as the “Boating Capital of New England,” Boothbay Harbor overflows with fishing vessels and pleasure crafts in equal numbers.
+Walk along Boothbay Harbor’s flower-lined streets, dotted with art galleries, antique stores, and specialty shops.
 Don't forget to visit the famous Coastal Maine Botanical Gardens.

 The Coastal Maine Botanical Gardens is one of the most distinguished botanical destinations in the country, and one of Maine's top attractions.
-Its exquisite gardens, dramatic and compelling natural landscape, stunning Visitor Center, and waterfront make it unique, charming and totally captivating.
+Its exquisite gardens, dramatic natural landscape, and scenic waterfront will captivate you.
 A guided tour will introduce you to the history, horticultural details, and colorful explanations of these gardens.
-Included will be the visitor favorite, the Lerner Garden of the Five Senses, a garden designed to appeal to each sense.
+Included will be the visitor favorite, the Lerner Garden of Five Senses, a garden designed to appeal to each sense.
 After the tour, visit the gift shop or stroll the gardens on your own.

 Photo by Barbara Freeman, Coastal Maine Botanical Gardens.